Charlie Devlin

-Charlotte Devlin (born 23 February 1998) is an English footballer who plays as a midfielder or a forward for Birmingham City in the FA Women's Championship on loan from Leicester City.
+Charlotte Devlin (born 23 February 1998) is an English footballer who plays as a midfielder for Sheffield United in the Women's Super League 2.

 Club career

 Arsenal

 Devlin signed her first professional contract with Arsenal in June 2016.
 She had been at the club since she was 14 having joined from the Millwall Centre of Excellence, and helped Arsenal's development squad to a league and cup double in 2015/16.

 Millwall Lionesses

 Devlin initially returned to Millwall Lionesses on loan for the 2017 Spring Series, scoring the winner in a 2–1 victory against London Bees in her first game with the club.
 The move was made permanent prior to the start of the 2017–18 season.
 In the one full season she had at Millwall, Devlin led the team in goals with 9, making her the fifth highest scorer in the WSL 2.

 Manchester United

 In July 2018, Devlin joined Manchester United for their inaugural season in the FA Women's Championship.
 She made her competitive debut for Manchester United, as an 89th minute substitute for Lauren James, in a 1–0 League Cup victory against Liverpool on 19 August, and her Championship debut in a 12–0 win against Aston Villa on 9 September.
 She scored her first goal for United on 4 November in a 4–1 win over Tottenham.
 She was released by the club at the end of the season having made 21 appearances.